 in November 2022, the government made changes to the existing Grant, which will now apply to vacant properties in all areas of the country, from cities to villages.
 Local authorities have been tasked with assessing applications and making determinations on eligibility based on overall vacancy and dereliction levels within their administrative area.
 To ensure the grant is used properly, there are provisions set out by the government that entitle recipients of the grant to live in their qualifying property for at least five years.
 If they decide to sell or depart from the property within a ten year period, they must reimburse a part of the grant value back to the local authority.

 Who Is Eligible For The Vacant Property Refurbishment Grant?

 The Vacant Property Refurbishment Grant is exclusively available to individuals or households where the property they are looking at buying will become their principal private residence.
 That means it’s not open to developers or any other undertaking.
-Additionally, HomeCheck can assess the property to determine whether it is structurally unsound (derelict) and can also provide written opinions on planning permission that may be required by the local authority.

 The scheme is primarily aimed at first-time buyers and those eligibile under the “Fresh Start” principle (which includes those who have experienced certain life events such as divorce, separation, insolvency or bankruptcy and therefore no longer have a legal interest in their previous home.).
 Furthermore, the Grant also provides aid to disabled people or older people who are moving from their current home to purchase or refurbish and inhabit a vacant property.
 All of these applicants can utilize the Grant to help them achieve their goals of owning a suitable living space.